-Community education officers work with community groups to improve the knowledge, skills and confidence of local people.
+Community learning and development officers work with community groups to improve the knowledge, skills and confidence of local people by organising and promoting local education and training opportunities.
 They also help local people to organise and get resources for their communities.

 You could be: